How to stream Xbox Game Pass (xCloud) to your Android phone

 Your key to game streaming

 Xbox Game Pass Ultimate is a phenomenal deal.
-With game streaming, Xbox Live Gold, EA Play, and access to the entire Xbox Game Pass catalogue, it's easily one of the best valued packages in gaming.
+With game streaming, Xbox Live Gold, EA Play, and access to the entire Xbox Game Pass catalog, it's easily one of the best-valued packages in gaming.
 Pick up a membership today and hop in.

 We may earn a commission for purchases using our links.
 Learn more.